chenhaoxian/MyExercise/README.md

 # MyExercise
-//God said , today is a good day
+//God said , today is a good day , suitable for programming .